 BCCAT Courses and Conference

-Education and training is at the heart of BCCAT.
+Education and training are at the heart of BCCAT.
 We embrace education and training as a life-long experience.
 Through experienced instructors, drawn from active tribunal members, BCCAT provides courses and workshops for new and seasoned adjudicators and staff.
 Training is hands-on and skills based – precisely what is required to be successful in your role.

 Resources and support for Administrative Justice